.357 Magnum

-The .357 Smith & Wesson Magnum, .357 S&W Magnum, .357 Magnum, or 9×33mmR (as it is known in unofficial metric designation), is a smokeless powder cartridge with a 0.357 in bullet diameter.
+The .357 Smith & Wesson Magnum, .357 S&W Magnum, .357 Magnum, or 9×33mmR is a smokeless powder cartridge with a 0.357 in bullet diameter.
 It was created by Elmer Keith, Phillip B. Sharpe, and Douglas B. Wesson of firearm manufacturers Smith & Wesson and Winchester.
 The .357 Magnum cartridge is notable for its highly effective terminal ballistics.

-The .357 Magnum cartridge is based upon Smith & Wesson's earlier .38 Special cartridge.
-It was introduced in 1935, and its use has since become widespread.
+The .357 Magnum cartridge is a magnum cartridge based on Smith & Wesson's earlier .38 Special cartridge.
+It was introduced in 1935, and it has seen widespread usage.

 Design

-The .357 Magnum was collaboratively developed over a period in the early to mid-1930s by a group of individuals in a direct response to Colt's .38 Super Automatic.
+The .357 Magnum was collaboratively developed over a period in the early to mid-1930s by a group of individuals as a direct response to Colt's .38 Super Automatic.
 At the time, the .38 Super was the only American pistol cartridge capable of defeating automobile cover and the early ballistic vests that were just beginning to emerge in the Interwar period.
 Tests at the time revealed that those vests defeated any handgun bullet traveling less than about 1000 ft/s.
 Colt's .38 Super Automatic just edged over that velocity and was able to penetrate car doors and vests that bootleggers and gangsters were employing as cover.

-Though .38 Special and .357 Magnum would seem to be different diameter chamberings, they are in fact identical; as at 0.357 inch, they both have the same bullet diameter.
+Though .38 Special and .357 Magnum would seem to be different diameter chamberings, they are in fact identical, as at 0.357 inch, they both have the same bullet diameter.
 The .38 Special nomenclature relates to the previous use of heeled bullets (such as the .38 Short Colt and .38 Long Colt), which were the same diameter as the case.
-The only external dimensional difference between .38 Special and .357 magnum is the difference in case length; this was done to prevent accidentally loading a .357 magnum cartridge in to a .38 Special revolver that is not designed for the .357 magnum's higher chamber pressure.
-Case volume was not a factor in the increase in case length as the .38 Special cartridge was originally a black powder cartridge, and the .357 magnum was developed using only much denser smokeless powder.
+The only external dimensional difference between .38 Special and .357 Magnum is the case length; this was done to prevent the accidental loading of .357 Magnum cartridges into .38 Special revolvers not designed for the .357 Magnum's higher chamber pressure.
+Case volume was not a factor in the increase in case length, as the .38 Special cartridge was originally a black-powder cartridge, while the .357 Magnum was developed using much denser smokeless powder.